Last updated on June 7th, 2026

 About White Sands National Park

-The dunes are made up of gypsum.
-Which is a pretty common mineral found in everyday products, like drywall and toothpaste (woah!).
+What is gypsum you may ask?
+It’s a common mineral found in everyday products, like drywall and toothpaste.
 Similar to salt, gypsum dissolves in water and will recrystallize during evaporation of liquid.
 When rain falls on the mountains behind the dunes, the layers of gypsum on the mountains start to dissolve.
 And the gypsum runs down the mountain to the basin floor to a spot called Lake Lucero.
 And when the water evaporates, the minerals recrystallize into Selenite, which then helps form the dunes.

 Entry into the park is $25 per car, but free if you have the America the Beautiful Pass.
-The pass is $80/year and gets you access to all National Monuments and Parks.
+The pass gets you access to all National Monuments and Parks.
 It’s totally worth the cost!

 And one of the best things about the park?
 It’s pet friendly as long as they are on a 6ft leash!
 Kona absolutely loved the things to do at White Sands National Park and rolling around in the sand!